History and Previous Owners

 We have constructed some of the area’s most well-known buildings such as the Scheels Arena, McNeilus Steel, Essentia Moorhead Clinic, Cardinal Glass, Marvin Windows, Caterpillar, Trail King, Cityscapes Plaza, Moorhead Sports Arena, and the interesting and unique Olaf Anderson building on 19th Avenue North.
 About two-thirds of the buildings in Fargo’s industrial park on the western edge of the city are Olaf Anderson buildings.

 Over the past 100 years, the company has built a high-quality reputation, has a very low employee turnover with many long-term employees, and enjoys a great number of satisfied customers that return to Olaf for their building needs.
-Company President, Jeff Furstenau started in 1988 with the company and the three VP’s are Architect, Troy Mallow; Construction Manager, Jed Krieg; and Cody Furstenau, Construction Engineer.
-Cody grew up as an Olaf kid and became a partner in 2015, bringing in the next generation of leaders to continue serving Olaf Anderson clients with honesty, integrity, knowledge, service, responsibility, and teamwork.
+The current company owners are Jeff Furstenau (CEO), Cody Furstenau (President) and Troy Mallow (Vice President).